CTCMS-UQ/CTCMS-UQ.github.io/_data_tutorials/gnuplot.md

 ## Plotting data from a file
 Gnuplot also has the ability plot data which you supply to it in a file.
-Files must be plain-text (although some binary formats such as Fortrana output are supported), and must be formatted into regular columns.
+Files must be plain-text (although some binary formats such as Fortran output are supported), and must be formatted into regular columns.
 For example, a (short) data file might look like:

 ```